Search Posts

 It is often based on a monarchy

 A monarch is frequently in charge of the government in parliamentary democracies.
-The monarch may have the broad authority or may only serve as a symbolic figurehead.
-Because the monarch has the authority to veto all decisions may by the government’s various bodies, voters may not be able to challenge specific decrees or laws.
+The monarch may have broad authority or may only serve as a symbolic figurehead.
+Because the monarch has the authority to veto all decisions made by the government’s various bodies, voters may not be able to challenge specific decrees or laws.

 It is a government structure that is easier to manipulate